 Rival x1: Rival x1 is similar to Apex but extends its chain ring options (38, 40, 42, 44, 46, 48, 50T), sheds a little weight, and has an even larger rear cassette available (10-42T).

 Force x1: Force x1 had been predominantly used for Cyclocross at an elite level as Red is currently only available in a double crankset option.
-The performance and reliability of 1x makes it perfectly suited to the demands of cyclocross, but it has started to be seen more on crit specific or triathlon bikes that don't require an extensive gear range, or never get into the small chain ring.
+The performance and reliability of 1x makes it perfectly suited to the demands of cyclocross, but it has started to be seen more on crit specific and triathlon bikes that don't require an extensive gear range.
 The chain ring choice is impressive; 38, 40, 42, 44, 46, 48, 50, 52 and 54 enabling you to customise your drivetrain to any style of riding.

-Red: Red is at the top of SRAM's tree in terms of performance, featuring on professional teams and International level triathletes.
+Red: Red is at the top of SRAM's tree in terms of performance, featuring on professional teams and international level triathletes.
 SRAM describe Red as the 'pinnacle of road racing technology' and it's the lightest groupset on the market.
 Carbon fibre features more heavily on Red, and the introduction of ceramic bearings further improves performance.
-The shifters feature 'ErgoFit' technology which SRAM say 'improves grip and finger wrap with reduced diameter, providing better control and a better transition to the bar'.
-The crankset features a 'completely hollow construction all the way to the spider' to further improve stiffness and weight over Force.
-The mechanical Red 22 can cater for a large cassette sprocket up to 32T, whereas eTap can only cater for a 28T sprocket as a maximum.
+The shifters feature 'ErgoFit' technology, which SRAM say 'improves grip and finger wrap with reduced diameter, providing better control and a better transition to the bar'.
+The crankset features a 'completely hollow construction all the way to the spider' to further improve stiffness and save weight over Force.
+The mechanical Red 22 can cater for a large cassette sprocket up to 32T.

 Road Bike Groupset Hierarchy

 Below is a table that highlights what type of riding each groupset is best suited to, where each sits in the overall hierarchy, and how they compare to each other.